communitypoweredbydlot/community-website/content/en/OurStory.md

 During the years, we noticed there are 5 types of individuals, concerning the attitude towards nature:

 **The city fans** – the ones who are not interested in spending time outdoors;
-**The unaware** – the ones who like to relax in nature, or go for a walk/hike, but leave their litter on the trail or barbecue places and use motorised boats on lakes which provide their drinking water.
+**The unaware** – the ones who like to relax in nature, or go for a walk/hike, but leave their litter on the trail or barbecue places or use motorised boats on lakes which provide their drinking water.
 They are unaware of negative implications on the environment and potential destructive effects of such practices;
-**The ignorants** – the ones who like to spend time outdoors, listening to loud music and leaving all the trash behind because “they pay taxes so it’s the governments’ problem to pay others to clean it";
+**The ignorants** – the ones who like to spend time outdoors leaving all the trash behind because “they pay taxes so it’s the governments’ problem to pay others to clean it";
 **The rational ones** – those who understand they have to leave things just like they found them and do not mess up the natural areas they visit;
 **Trailblazers** – those who go the extra mile and try to fix what others broke, picking up others’ trash and restoring the shelters, trail marks and natural habitats.